Last Updated on

 Prague is a must-visit European city filled with history, cobbled streets, and a truly underrated food scene!
 You could spend weeks in this one city and never run out of new things to do, from niche museums to hidden restaurants, to hidden corners of the city away from the typical tourist haunts.
 There’s almost too much stuff!
 How do you even choose what to pick?!?
 Don’t worry.
 We are here to help.
 Written by our expert-travel panel, this insider guide of the coolest things to do in Prague will show you everything you need to know.
 Looking for top attractions?
 Or how about some hidden local gems?
 Whatever your style and needs, this ultimate guide is here to help – no matter your budget!
+Have you seen our ultimate guide to 131 things to do in Europe?
+Compiled by travel writers’, this epic article gives you a whole host of things to do in Europe.
+Some may surprise you!
+Bookmark now!
 Here is our list of the absolute best things to do in Prague!
 Some of them will definitely surprise you…

 Prague is a must-visit European city filled with history, cobbled streets, and a truly underrated food scene!